How We Work

 Your Initial Consultation

-The first step in your relationship with Schanker & Hochberg is your complimentary initial consultation, during which we will review any Estate Planning work you may already have in place and discuss your objectives and concerns.
-We will then prepare a “retainer letter” which summarizes our discussion, and serves as a proposal for the work described in the letter.
+The first step in your relationship with Schanker and Hochberg P.C. is your complimentary initial consultation, during which we will review any Estate Planning work you may already have in place and discuss your objectives and concerns.
+We will then prepare a “retainer letter” which summarizes our

 The “Plain English” Letter

 Upon execution of your planning documents, we will provide you with a concise written explanation — in plain English without “legalese”– of exactly what you did.
 The letter will set forth all documents that were signed and all tax planning that has been accomplished, and will specifically name the various people you have chosen to serve in different capacities.